• Home

 By interacting with these systems across a variety of bid-related themes I was able to identify:

-Strengths: ability to generate broad thematic ideas quickly, rephrase on request, and shift tone with clear promptin.
+Strengths: ability to generate broad thematic ideas quickly, rephrase on request, and shift tone with clear prompting.

-Limitations: tendency to over-summarise, surface-level responses when context is missing, and difficulty managing ambiguity without structured cues
+Limitations: tendency to over-summarise, surface-level responses when context is missing, difficulty managing ambiguity without structured cues, and difficulty in interrupting mid-response.

 This exploration gave me early insight into how ideation could be scaffolded, and where intervention would be needed—particularly around tone, prompt design, and keeping the conversation anchored to the user’s specific bid.